crownstone/website/business/03-oem.md

 {% include snippets/two-cols-text-img-begin%}

 **Come to Crownstone with a non-connected device and we will make it connected!**

-<p>&nbsp;</p>

 *Crownstone preferably uses the nRF52 series by **Nordic** for a rapid ready-for-manufacturing (RFM) process.
-We provide in that case the **bluenet** firmware with **mesh** functionality, firmware updates over the air.
-The Nordic nRF53 series supports Bluetooth 5.1 Direction Finding, Bluetooth 5 Long Range, NFC, Bluetooth Mesh, Thread, Zigbee and the nRF9160 supports NB-IoT/LTE-M (using an eSIM).*
+We provide in that case the **bluenet** firmware with **mesh** functionality and firmware updates over the air.
+The Nordic nRF53 series supports Bluetooth 5.1 Direction Finding, Bluetooth 5 Long Range, NFC, Bluetooth Mesh, Thread, Zigbee, and the nRF9160 supports NB-IoT/LTE-M (using an eSIM).*

 {% include snippets/two-cols-text-img-end img='/images/connecting.jpg' img-alt='connectivity' %}